About Rating Systems

 Development

-The rating system was developed using actual game results from previous seasons.
-No data from the ranking season was used to develop the system.
-The prior seasons were used to establish and test the rating formulas.
+The rating system was developed using actual game results throughout previous season of Wisconsin high school sports.
+These prior seasons were used to establish and test the rating formulas.
 They were also used to generate a starting value for each team for the current seasons.

 Several versions of ratings were tested including a simple version that only used wins and losses.
 Ultimately, using the capped point differential rating system described above was the most predictive of future wins and losses.